WallAlec/WinePhysicochemicalProperties/README.md

 # WinePhysicochemicalProperties
-physicochemical properties and quality ratings for wines pulled from UCI dataset.
+Physicochemical properties and quality ratings for wines pulled from UCI dataset.

 This project we:
 Load the wine quality dataset from the UCI Machine Learning Repository.